 IceHouse Court Studios in Barking is Bow Arts' first studio building in the London Borough of Barking and Dagenham.

-Bow Arts recently won a tender to create 4400 sqft of creative workspace for artists designers and makers in the new IceHouse Creative Quarter in Barking.
-Supported by the London Borough of Barking and Dagenham and the Mayor of London’s High Street Fund the site is due to provide much needed affordable creative studio space for around 20 individual creative practices.
+Bow Arts won a tender to create 4400 sqft of creative workspace for artists designers and makers in the new IceHouse Creative Quarter in Barking.
+Supported by the London Borough of Barking and Dagenham and the Mayor of London’s High Street Fund the site provides a much needed affordable creative studio space for around 20 individual creative practices.
 Bow Arts worked with architects Delvendahl Martin to design the internal studio layout and unique partition designs for a new kind of immersive and productive workplace.
-We have a few artists in there and the building is beginning to fill so please read on for information on how to apply!

 Along with our existing P1 studios in Bow, this studio site is accessible for disabled and non-disabled users.

-There are self contained studios of approximately 400 square feet / 35 square metres each, plus a larger divided space with 4 spaces of a similar size.
-The studios will be ideal for those who individuals require a large studio, or for artists and designers who want the benefit of sharing a space to reduce costs with the gain of being in a larger space.
+There are self-contained studios of approximately 400 square feet / 35 square metres each, plus a larger divided space with 4 spaces of a similar size.
+The studios are ideal for those who require a large studio, or for artists, designers and makers who want the benefit of sharing a space to reduce costs with the gain of being in a larger space.
 Spaces will start from approximately £90 per week for a 400 square foot studio, or £45 per week for a share of a 400 square foot studio.